deadc0de6/dotdrop/README.md

 with the `--profile` switch if you use something else than the default (the hostname).

-The default profile can be changed by defining the `DOTDROP_PROFILE` environment variable.
+The default profile can also be changed by defining the `DOTDROP_PROFILE` environment variable.

 ## List dotfiles